petermeissner/petermeissner.de/about.md

 > data over mind <br>

-Just a blog - an outlet for logs and tech and [R](https://cran.r-project.org/) and such.
+A blog - an outlet for logs and tech and [R](https://cran.r-project.org/) and such.